vcasanov/Rural-Hospial-Closure-Risk-App/projectroadmap.md

 6. Install and run panda for dataset
 7. Write and test code to import dataset
 8. Make any modifications to dataset to remove missing data
-9. Use code to analyze dataset to help determine which variables factor into a hospital's closure
+9. Use code to analyze dataset to help determine which variables factor into a hospital's closure.
-10.
+10. Separate variables on supposed impact to hospital closure.
+11.
-.
-Review and select one of the plotting tools in python and determine best tool to achieve goal of project: matploblib or plotly
+12. Review and select one of the plotting tools in python and determine best tool to achieve goal of project: matploblib or plotly
-.
-Search github for code to display barcharts and/or line graphs for selected dashboard tool - Plotly and Plotlyexpress; utilized github repositories and online user guides
+13. Search github for code to display barcharts and/or line graphs for selected dashboard tool - Plotly and Plotlyexpress; utilized github repositories and online user guides
-.
-Write documentation for final project and create short presentation about the project
+14. Write documentation for final project and create short presentation about the project